 Whiskey isn’t just bourbon and scotch.
 The world offers many types with unique tastes and making methods.
 Irish whiskey, for example, is triple-distilled, making it smooth and fruity.
 It comes in four main types: Pot Still, Malt, Grain, and Blended Irish Whiskey.

 Canadian whiskey is famous for its rye-heavy blends.
 It mixes corn and barley for a versatile taste.
 Japanese whisky is also gaining fans, blending Scotch style with local skills.
-Brands like Yamazaki and Nikka are highly praised for their quality.
+Brands like Yamazaki and Nikka receive high praise for their quality.

 New whiskey makers are also making waves.
 Taiwanese distillers, like Kavalan, have quickly become known for their whisky.
 Their unique climate speeds up aging, giving intense flavors.
 Indian whisky, like Amrut and Paul John, is also notable for its tropical aging.

 American whiskey offers more than just bourbon.
 There’s Rye, Malt, Wheat, Corn, and Tennessee whiskey.
-Tennessee whiskey is special because it’s filtered through sugar maple charcoal, adding sweetness.
+Tennessee whiskey stands out because producers filter it through sugar maple charcoal, which adds sweetness.
 Australian whisky, especially from Tasmania, ranges from smooth to rich.
 This variety makes the world of whiskey exciting.

 The Cultural Significance of Bourbon and Scotch

 Bourbon and scotch are deeply rooted in their cultures.
 In the United States, bourbon is a symbol of American craftsmanship and heritage.
-Kentucky, where bourbon was born, has a thriving economy thanks to it.
+Kentucky, where Bourbon originated, has a thriving economy thanks to it.

 Distillery tours and tastings are big draws for tourists worldwide.
-They come to see the bourbon differences for themselves.
+They come to experience the differences between bourbons for themselves.

 Scotch production has a similar story in Scotland.
 This whisky represents centuries of Scottish tradition and expertise.
 Distilleries across Scotland offer unique flavors that reflect their local terroir.